 You may find yourself justifying your child’s problem through your lens, or accepting their justifications for their problem.
 If your son says that he needs his painkillers to make it through his factory shift, you might agree with him since there seems to be logic behind his reasoning.
-This is enabling the addiction, since you’re choosing to see that
+This is enabling the addiction since you’re choosing to see that.

 Enduring Through It

 Sometimes we accept that life will have difficulties and obstacles to overcome.
 We may believe that this may simply be our lot to deal with in life.
-This can be true, however, this belief may also be a type of enabling that you do not even realize that you’re doing.
+This can be true, however, this belief may also be a type of enabling that you do not even realize what you’re doing.

 Controlling, Blaming, or Shaming